On the membership of two-variable Rational Inner Functions in spaces of Dirichlet-type

 Let us recall here some facts about the classical Dirichlet space of the unit disk.
 For a function $f\in H^2(\mathbb{D}),$ the Dirichlet integral $\int_{\mathbb{D}}|f'(z)|^2dA$ is equal to

 See \cite[Chapter 1]{Ransford} for a proof of this fact.

-In the case of the weighted Dirichlet-type spaces, a similar formula holds for the weighted Dirichlet integral, with the difference here being that we have an asymptotic equality and not strict equality.
+In the case of the weighted Dirichlet-type spaces, a similar formula holds for the weighted Dirichlet integral, with the difference here being that we have an equivalence of semi-norms and not a strict equality.
 To be precise

 A similar formula is established in \cite{PLMS} for the space $\mathfrak{D}(\mathbb{D}^2)$.
 Here we also state and prove a weighted Douglas formula for the bidisc. \begin{proposition} Let $0<\alpha\leq 1$ and suppose $f\in\mathfrak{D}_{\alpha}(\mathbb{D}^2)$.
 Then